-- 18.1 Licensure In order to ship, mail, or deliver prescription drugs and/or devices to a patient in this state, a non-resident pharmacy must be licensed by the Board. - 18.2 Agent of record Each nonresident pharmacy that ships, mails, or delivers prescription drugs and/or devices to a patient in this state shall designate a resident agent in this state for service of process.
+- 18.1 Licensure In order to ship, mail, or deliver prescription drugs and/or devices to a patient in this state, a non-resident pharmacy must be licensed by the Board and shall comply with all statutory and regulatory requirements as stated herein. - 18.2 Agent of record Each nonresident pharmacy that ships, mails, or delivers prescription drugs and/or devices to a patient in this state shall designate a resident agent in this state for service of process.
 Any such nonresident pharmacy that does not so designate a registered agent and that ships, mails, or delivers prescription drugs and/or devices in this state, shall be deemed an appointment by such nonresident pharmacy of the Secretary of State to be its true and lawful attorney upon whom may be served all legal process in any action or proceeding against such pharmacy growing out of or arising from such delivery.
-A copy of any such service of process shall be mailed to the nonresident pharmacy by the complaining party by certified mail, return receipt requested, postage prepaid, at the address of such nonresident pharmacy as designated on the pharmacy's application for licensure in this state.
-If any such pharmacy is not licensed in this state, service on the Secretary of State in this state only shall be sufficient service. - 18.3 Conditions of Licensure As conditions of licensure, the nonresident pharmacy must comply with the following: - a) maintain, at all times a valid unexpired license, permit or registration to operate the pharmacy in compliance with the laws of the state in which it is located; and - b) comply with the regulations of this state when dispensing legend drugs or devices to residents of this state; and - c) provide all information requested by the Board. - 18.4 A pharmacy license will be issued to the owner who meets the requirements established pursuant to the Act and the rules and regulations herein.
-The owner of each pharmacy shall pay an original license fee of one hundred twenty-five dollars (\$125.00) and annually thereafter, on or before 1 July, for which he or she shall receive a license of location, which shall entitle the owner to operate such pharmacy at the location specified, or such other temporary location as the director may approve, for the period ending on 30 June.
+A copy of any such service of process shall be mailed to the nonresident pharmacy by the complaining party by certified mail, return receipt requested, postage prepaid, or by international certified mail, return receipt requested, postage prepaid, at the address of such nonresident pharmacy as designated on the pharmacy's application for licensure in this state.
+If any such pharmacy is not licensed in this state, service on the Secretary of State in this state only shall be sufficient service. - 18.3 Conditions of Licensure As conditions of licensure, the nonresident pharmacy must comply with the following: - a) maintain, at all times a valid unexpired license, permit or registration to operate the pharmacy in compliance with the laws of the state or province of Canada in which it is located; - b) provide a description of any final disciplinary action(s) by licensing boards in other states or provinces of Canada; and - c) provide all information requested by the Board. - 18.4 A pharmacy license will be issued to the owner who meets the requirements established pursuant to the Act and the rules and regulations herein.
+The owner of each pharmacy shall receive a license of location, which shall entitle the owner to operate such pharmacy at the location specified, or such other temporary location as the director may approve, for the period ending on 30 September.
 Each such owner shall at the time of filing provide proof of payment of such fee, file with the Department on a provided form, a declaration of ownership and location.
 Such declaration of ownership and location so filed as aforesaid shall be deemed presumptive evidence of ownership of the pharmacy mentioned therein.

 - 18.5 A license shall be issued to the owner and premise listed on the form and shall not be transferred.
 A license issued hereunder shall be the property of the state and loaned to the licensee, and it shall be kept posted in a conspicuous place on the licensed premises.
-If a change in owner or premise listed in said firm occurs, the license becomes null and void. - 18.6 It shall be the duty of the owner to immediately notify the Department of any proposed change of location or ownership. - 18.7 In the event such license fee remains unpaid on the date due, no renewal or new license shall be issued except upon payment of the license renewal fee. - 18.8 Reports and Complaints Upon receipt of a complaint against the non-resident pharmacy, the Department shall forward the complaint to the state boards where the non-resident pharmacy is licensed.
+If a change in owner or premise listed in said firm occurs, the license becomes null and void. - 18.6 It shall be the duty of the owner to immediately notify the Department of any proposed change of location or ownership. - 18.7 In the event such license fee remains unpaid on the date due, no renewal or new license shall be issued except upon payment of the license renewal fee. - 18.8 Reports and Complaints Upon receipt of a complaint against the non-resident pharmacy, the Department shall forward the complaint to the state or Canadian provincial boards where the non-resident pharmacy is licensed.